New Jersey's Christie allies joke about another traffic jam: documents

 But the incident, which is being investigated by federal prosecutors and the special legislative committee, has eroded the popularity of the Republican presidential hopeful.

-(Additional reporting by Barbara Goldberg and Hilary Russ; Editing by Scott Malone and Gunna Dickson)
+(Additional reporting by Barbara Goldberg and Hilary Russ; Editing by Scott Malone, Gunna Dickson and Ken Wills)